guypursey/Coughing-and-Chopping/README.md

 Currently this workflow depends on posting to Scriptogram.
 You can either:

- - Comment out the relevant line in `publish.sh`.
+ - Comment out the relevant line in `publish.sh`, or:
  - Create three text files called `scrpakey.txt`, `scrpuser.txt` and `scrpname.txt` containing the application key, user ID and username of your account respectively.
 Further details are given in [the section on "Absent Files"](#absent-files) below.

 ## Usage